The Roundup at Ridgevue

 EVENTS

-Debate - Congressional Debate, Lincoln Douglas Debate, Public Forum Debate in both Varsity/Open and Novice divisions and Worlds School Debate in a Varsity/Open division.
+Debate - Congressional Debate, Lincoln Douglas Debate, Public Forum Debate in both Varsity/Open and Novice divisions and Worlds School Debate in a Varsity/Open division will be offered BOTH DAYS for students who want the extra debate experience and practice.

 TOPICS